Are you practicing leadership based on values?

 To begin the work of finding your true alignment as a leader, ask yourself these questions:

-- How does the way I go about my leadership and my work align with or diverge from what is truly important to me?
+2. How does the way I go about my leadership in the office and on the jobsite align with or diverge from what is truly important to me?

 Our most transformative growth as leaders happens there.